setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

 Observable Lifecycle Management
 ---
-When called OnCompleted?
-Subscription's lifecycle management is very important topic for use UniRx. `ObservableTriggers` called OnCompleted at destroyed gameObject.
-Some static generator methods(`Observable.Timer`, `Observable.EveryUpdate`, etc...) isn't stop automatically.
-You should manage there subscription.
+When is OnCompleted called?
+Subscription lifecycle management is very important to consider when using UniRx. `ObservableTriggers` call OnCompleted when the GameObject they are attached to is destroyed.
+Other static generator methods (`Observable.Timer`, `Observable.EveryUpdate`, etc...) do not stop automatically, and their subscriptions should be managed manually.

-At first, you can use `IDisposable.AddTo`.
+Rx provides some helper methods, such as `IDisposable.AddTo` which allows you to dispose of several subscriptions at once:

 ```csharp
 // CompositeDisposable is similar with List<IDisposable>, manage multiple IDisposable